 The AP U.S. History course is designed to provide students with the critical analytic skills and factual knowledge necessary to deal critically with the problems and materials in U.S. History.
 Students should learn to assess historical materials-their relevance to a given interpretive problem, reliability, and importance-and to weigh the evidence and interpretations presented in historical scholarship.
 This course should develop the skills necessary to arrive at conclusions on the basis of an informed judgment and to present reasons and evidence clearly and persuasively in essay format.
 The course will include extensive chronological coverage and readings on a broad variety of topics in such special fields as economic history, cultural and intellectual history, and social history, in addition to political-constitutional and diplomatic history.
-This class prepares students for the AP exam and those scoring a 3 or better will receive college credit.
+Students can earn 4 DMACC credits each semester for HIS151 and HIS152 upon successful completion of this course.